 The fifth challenge is managing the looming financial crunch.
 Even before the political crisis, Ukraine’s financial situation in 2014 looked grim, with estimates that the country would require $15-20 billion this year in external financing to avoid having to default on its obligations.
 If anything, the requirement has grown.

 Following Yanukovych’s November 21 decision to suspend pursuit of an association agreement with the European Union, Vladimir Putin rewarded him with a $15 billion credit line.
-The Russians suspended those credits last week (only about $3 billion had been applied).
+The Russians suspended those credits last week (only

 The United States and European Union have worked with the International Monetary Fund on a financing program that will require that Ukraine adopt serious economic reforms.
 Some of those changes—such as raising the heating price charged to households—will prove politically painful.
 Kyiv needs to work out terms that give the IMF confidence that it is committed to change while not provoking broad public discontent.
 In any event, the government must prepare the populace for some austerity steps.